toothbrush/toothbrush.github.io/pubs/2014-11-24-frameworks.md

 Download full article here: [pdf](http://people.bordeaux.inria.fr/pwalt/docs/progfw.pdf)

 Programming frameworks are an accepted fixture in the object-oriented world, motivated by the need for code reuse, developer guidance, and restriction.
-A new trend is emerging where frameworks require domain-specific declarations, which influence the structure and behaviour of the resulting application, to address concerns such as user privacy.
-Although many popular open platforms such as Android are based on such frameworks, current implementations provide ad hoc and narrow solutions to concerns raised by their openness to non-certified developers.
+A new trend is emerging where frameworks require domain experts to provide declarations using a domain-specific language (DSL), influencing the structure and behaviour of the resulting application.
+These mechanisms address concerns such as user privacy.
+Although many popular open platforms such as Android are based on declaration-driven frameworks, current implementations provide ad hoc and narrow solutions to concerns raised by their openness to non-certified developers.
 Most widely used frameworks fail to address serious privacy leaks, and provide the user with little insight into application behaviour.

 To address these shortcomings, we show that declaration-driven